#1 on GoogleDAC/AMPMid PriceReview

 The differences between the Hidizs XO and the frequently publicly shunned DragonFly Cobalt (at 3 times the price) are much more substantial: the Cobalt sounds fuller/richer in the midrange, has better extension at both ends (notably a deeper digging low end with more rumble), better midrange clarity/resolution, and a better spatial reconstruction.
 And it better does, considering the price difference.

 The XO, in comparison, has a flatter stage, is light on bass, and offers leaner vocals and a smaller headroom.
 Nevertheless is the XO a better value and overall more than acceptable.
-It is also better resolving and livelier than the similarly priced Hidizs S9 Pro (difference: S9 Pro does not have a SoC but a dedicated DAC chip combined with Hidizs’ own analog output stage).
+It is also better resolving and livelier than the similarly priced Hidizs S9 Pro (difference: S9 Pro does not have an all-in-one but a dedicated DAC chip combined with Hidizs’ own analog output stage).

 Comparing its own single-ended circuit with the balanced one, you are advised to only use the latter as it is more powerful and with better spatial rendering.